Guidelines for Placement for W&M Credit in Spanish-language courses.

 Q: I completed Spanish IV in high school.
 What's the right class for me to continue in Spanish language courses in the Hispanic Studies program at W&M?
 I feel like I've forgotten quite a bit of grammar and vocabulary, and am nervous about my placement in a college course.

 A: Having completed Spanish IV, you have fulfilled the College's foreign language proficiency requirement.
 If you wish to continue taking courses taught in Spanish, you have several options for enrollment.
-You may not take Hispanic Studies 101, 102, 201, or 202 for academic credit, and will not be allowed to take these course.
-You should enroll in either of these courses taught in Spanish: Hispanic Studies 206 (Conversation) or HISP207 (Cross-Cultural Perspectives; fulfills GER 4C).
-There is opportunity to review in these post-202 courses, designed for students like you who may be feeling rusty about linguistic skills learned even 2-3 years ago in high school.
+You may not take Hispanic Studies 101, 102, 103, 201, 202 or 203 for academic credit.
+The perfect follow-up to Level IV high school Spanish is Hispanic Studies 206.
+There is opportunity to review grammar while honing your communication skills, and the course is designed for students like you who may be feeling rusty about linguistic skills learned even a couple of years ago in high school.

-Q: I completed level IV or V of high school Spanish.
+Q: I completed level V of high school Spanish.
 What's the right level of coursework for me?

 A: You have fulfilled the College's foreign language proficiency requirement based on your high school study.
-The best courses for entering freshmen with your Spanish language background are either: HISP 151 Freshman Seminar (taught in Spanish); HISP 207 Cross-Cultural Perspectives (fulfills GER4C); HISP 208 (Fundamentals of Literary Criticism; fulfills GER 5); HISP 305 (Advanced Composition and Grammar; counts for Hispanic Studies minor and major).
-You will not receive academic credit for courses numbered 101-202, and will not be allowed to take these courses.
-HISP 281 is not recommended for Fall Semester Freshmen.
+The best courses for entering freshmen with your Spanish language background are either: HISP 151 Freshman Seminar (a Topics course taught in Spanish; counts for the Hispanic Studies major or minor); HISP 207 Cross-Cultural Perspectives (fulfills GER4C); HISP 208 (Fundamentals of Literary Criticism; fulfills GER 5, counts for HISP major/minor); or maybe HISP 305 (Advanced Composition; counts for Hispanic Studies minor and major).
+You will not receive academic credit for courses numbered 101-203.
+HISP 281 is not recommended for 1st Semester Freshmen.

 Q: I completed Spanish II in high school but feel like I forgot a lot.
 What's the right course for me?

-A: You may not enroll in HISP 101 - 102 for academic credit.
-Students who completed Spanish II in high school are in fact prepared to enroll in HISP 201, a grammar course in which students review the verb tenses, vocabulary, and grammatical structures introduced in Spanish I and Spanish II in high school.
-HISP 201 is offered every fall semester, and in Session I of summer school.
+A: You may not enroll in HISP 101 for academic credit, but may enroll in HISP 102 (not offered in Fall semester, rather Spring and Summer).
+Students who completed Spanish II in high school are in fact prepared to enroll in HISP 201 (offered every fall and summer), a grammar course in which students review the verb tenses, vocabulary, and grammatical structures introduced in Spanish I and Spanish II in high school.

 Q: I completed Spanish III in high school but feel like I forgot a lot.
+I am very nervous about college-level Spanish.
 What's the right course for me?

-A: You may not enroll in any course numbered HISP 101-102 for academic credit.
-You should enroll in either HISP 201 (taught every fall and Session I of summer school); or HISP 202 (taught every fall, every spring, and Session II of summer school).
-Both 201 and 202 are "REVIEW" courses designed for college students who completed Spanish 3 in high school.
-If you are particularly nervous about your Spanish skills, take HISP 201 instead of HISP 202, although technically you have the prerequisite to enroll in HISP 202.
+A: You may not enroll in HISP 101,102, or 103 for academic credit.
+You should enroll in HISP 201 (taught every fall and Session I of summer school).
+It is a review course designed for college students who completed Spanish 3 in high school.

 Q: I'm a transfer student and have already completed 1-2 college courses past the Spanish IV (HISP 202) level.
 What should I take as I continue to study in courses taught in Spanish at W&M?

-Q: Can you refresh my memory about college credit I have already earned through my AP tests in Spanish?
+Q: Can you refresh my memory about college credit I have already earned through AP Exams?
+(AP students should consider taking a Freshman Seminar in Spanish)

 For AP Spanish Language Exams, a score of 4 earns 3 credits of HISP 206.